slcas/heating_load_calculator/README.md

      If left empty, a default such as `Room 1` is used.
    - `Setpoint temperature of this room (°C):`
      Design indoor temperature for this room.
+   - `Temperature delta between supply and return flow (K):`
+     Temperature difference between the supply and return flow of the heating circuit serving this room.
+     This value is used to derive the required volumetric flow rate of the heating medium based on the calculated room heat load.

 3. **Surfaces in the room**